THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 - La entonación en español

-The questions have been elaborated from the following two texts:
+The questions have been elaborated from the following texts:

 - José Ignacio Hualde.
 2014.
 Los sonidos del español.
 Cambridge: Cambridge University Press.